 Third-party deliveries have altered their services and policies.
-Airports remain closed and flights canceled.
+Airports remain closed and flights cancelled.
 Government regulations change.
-Companies are facing staff shortages.
-The demand for delivery is exceeding capacity.
+Companies are facing staff shortages. **When demand exceeds your capacity **in the last-mile.
 Volumes increase every day.
 Contactless delivery is gaining momentum.

 In this new, uncertain world, two things remain certain: there are challenges and there are possibilities.

 How well you overcome delivery problems and take advantage of coming opportunities will define your operations and impact its success.